Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Numerical Implementation

 \section{Numerical Implementation}

 The numerical solution of the governing equations is implemented using MARBL, a high-order multiphysics simulation code developed at Lawrence Livermore National Laboratory.
-MARBL employs a finite element discretization scheme along with a artificial hyperviscosity ensuring robust shock-capturing capabilities.
+MARBL employs a finite element discretization scheme together with an artificial hyperviscosity term that provides robust shock-capturing capability.